The President’s Initiative for Faculty Innovations in Teaching and Technology

 - The faculty member(s) submitting the proposal should intend to develop the project during summer 2019 and implement it in a class that they will be teaching in the 2019/2020 academic year.

 - We welcome joint proposals by two or more faculty members.

-We welcome all submissions that contribute to innovations in teaching and technology at Hunter College and encourage proposals that contribute to one or more of the following focus areas for 2018:
+We welcome all submissions that contribute to innovations in teaching and technology at Hunter College.
+Not a requirement, but we encourage proposals that contribute to one or more of the following focus areas for 2019:

 - Open Educational Resources (OER) or zero-cost learning materials

 - Accessible classroom materials or activities based on Universal Design for Learning (UDL) principles

 - Public Humanities projects that foster dialogue on historical, philosophical, popular culture, and arts topics both inside and outside the classroom

 - A $2,000 stipend per selected project, paid upon successful completion of the project.
 The stipend may be adjusted for larger-scale projects developed by multiple faculty members.

 - A $300 stipend, paid upon successful assessment of the project using assessment tools developed by the FITT awardee.

 - Assistance conceptualizing, developing, implementing, and assessing your project.